emtpb/mca/docs/block_guide.rst

 An __init__ method is usually not required for blocks.
 However sometimes it is needed to assign additional attributes other than block parameters.
-The :class:`.SignalPlot` for example adds another attribute *figure* to draw onto the same figure over multiple executions of the process function.
+The :class:`.Plot` for example adds another attribute *lines* to keep track of the lines which have been plotted.

 .. _IOSetup: